Edamame (song)

-"Edamame" (stylized in all lowercase) is a song by Canadian rapper bbno$ featuring Indonesian rapper Rich Brian.
-It was released as a single on July 23, 2021, from bbno$'s sixth studio album Eat Ya Veggies. bbno$ and Rich Brian wrote the song with Christian Dold, and it was produced by Diamond Pistols.
+"Edamame" is a song by Canadian rapper bbno$ featuring Indonesian rapper Rich Brian for bbno$'s sixth studio album Eat Ya Veggies (2021).
+It was released on July 23, 2021, as the second single from the album. bbno$ and Rich Brian wrote the song with its producer Diamond Pistols.
 It also went viral on TikTok, being used in over 10 million videos and watched over two billion times.

 The song was a Juno Award nominee for Rap Single of the Year at the Juno Awards of 2022.

 Background

 On July 14, 2021, bbno$ posted on Twitter that he and Rich Brian had made a song.
 In an interview with Cool Accidents, bbno$ stated: "I started the song with Diamond Pistols, then I just sent it to him and texted Rich Brian.
-He immediately replied and was like "THIS SONG IS FIRE".
+He immediately replied and was like 'THIS SONG IS FIRE'.
 He then jumped on it and sent a verse over, came to the studio and we finished it together".